Auto Accident FAQ

-If you or a loved one have suffered injuries because of a car accident, you can pursue a personal injury case to recover compensation for your injuries.
+If you or a loved one has suffered injuries because of a car accident, you can pursue a personal injury case to recover compensation for your injuries.
 If you have lost a loved one in a car accident, you can file a wrongful death case to pursue compensation for your loss.

-Delaying conversation with our attorney is unwise and counter-productive and can lead to failure to obtain key pieces of evidence (photos, witness information), which might end up costing you the justice and compensation to which you are entitled.
+Delaying conversation with an attorney is unwise and counter-productive and can lead to failure to obtain key pieces of evidence (photos, witness information), which might end up costing you the justice and compensation to which you are entitled.

 - Closely examine all physical evidence, damage to the vehicles, photos of the scene, including skid marks on the road, damage to surrounding property and scenery and vehicular damage.
 Photos on the injuries at the time are so important because these will heal and become much harder to explain to the insurance company or the jury.